Should You Splice A Mini Split Communication Wire?

 Can I Use 12 Gauge Wire For A Mini Split?

-This is where you and I need to read the installation instructions.
-Information about wire size is even listed on the equipment label.
-Is it worth using the wrong materials and leaving a loop hole for our warranties to be voided or equipment to malfunction?
-Chances are the manufacture won’t even know the wire size, but why temp fate.
+Is it worth using the wrong materials and leaving a loophole that could void our warranties or cause equipment to malfunction?
+Chances are, though, the manufacturer will never know the wire size, but why tempt fate?

 Chad Peterson

-Chad Peterson is near 40 year veteran of the HVAC industry.
+Chad Peterson is a veteran of the HVAC industry since 1977.
 "I like to explain heating and air conditioning problems in a way the average home owner can understand. "

 Recent Posts